 Geothermal HVAC

-Geothermal is a system that provides cooling and heating.
-The temperatures of the earth below the surface stay pretty constant all year.
+Contrary to traditional HVAC systems that rely on natural gas, fuel oil propane, electricity or fuel oil, geothermal provides two-in-one cooling and heating.
+The temperatures of the earth below the surface remain fairly constant throughout the year.

 Ground Loop

-When the system is in heating mode the heat transfer fluid absorbs the Earth’s heat and then transfers it to the heat pump in your house.
-The fluid is then pushed into the loop, which then starts to circulate.
-In cooling mode, the system employs the opposite method to eliminate the heat that is left and return it to the loop where it starts the next cycle.
+When the system is heating up, the heat transfer liquid absorbs heat from the earth.
+It then transmits that heat to the heat pump in your home.
+The fluid is then returned to the loop where it begins to circulate again.
+In cooling mode, the system utilizes the reverse process to remove the heat that is left and return it to the loop, where it starts a new cycle.

-In a closed loop system the pipe is filled with a water-based product and placed in the ground.
-The solution is safe for the environment.
-It doesn’t pollute underground water sources.
-The system can be used to use a pond, lake or any other body of water to provide heat transfer fluid.
-This is also eco-friendly.
+In closed loop systems, the pipes are filled with a water-based product and placed in the ground.
+The solution is safe and not harmful to the environment, and doesn’t pollute the underground water supply.
+The system can also make use of lakes or ponds as the source of heat transfer fluid, which is even more sustainable.

-No matter what type of ground loop system you choose, it is important to choose a reliable installer.
-Geothermal systems require a lot of energy to operate and it is essential to have an efficient and well-designed system in place.
-A properly installed system will ensure the long-term viability of your system, and will help you save money on electricity over the long term.
-It is also critical to have the system flushed regularly to remove any mineral buildup, which can reduce the flow of heat transfer fluid and hinder system efficiency.
-GeoDoctor experts can assist you to select the right system for your house.
+Whatever the kind of ground loop system you choose, it is important to choose a reliable installer.
+Geothermal systems require a lot of energy to operate and it is vital to have an efficient and well-designed system in place.
+A properly installed system will ensure the durability of your system, and will help you save energy costs in the long-term.
+It is crucial to flush the system on a regular basis to get rid of any mineral deposits that can reduce the efficiency and flow of the heat transfer liquid.
+GeoDoctor experts can assist you to determine the right system for your home.

 Vertical Loop

-Geothermal energy originates from the Earth and is used to heat or cool buildings.
-The energy is harnessed using underground loops which absorb the thermal energy and transmit it to your building.
-Vertical ground loops are the most popular geothermal system.
-This type of geothermal system is used most often in residential and commercial applications.
-The system utilizes a heat pump to transfer heat from the earth to your home or office.
+Geothermal energy is the energy from the Earth that is used to cool and heat buildings.
+The energy is harnessed using underground loops that absorb thermal energy and transfer it to the building.
+Vertical ground loops are the most common geothermal system.
+This type of system is most commonly used in residential and commercial applications.
+The heat pump in this system takes the heat energy from the ground and transfers it to your office or home.
 In the summer it reverses to provide cooling.

-The heat energy that is transferred from the ground to your building is stored in a network of underground pipes.
+The thermal energy that is transferred from the ground to your building is stored in a set of underground pipes.
 These pipes are an essential element of any geo thermal HVAC system.
 The pipes are made of Polyethylene with high density and circulate water and propylene glycol which is food-grade antifreeze.
-The temperature of the soil or water remains relatively constant for only a few feet beneath the surface.
+The temperature of soil or water is relatively constant a few feet beneath the surface.
 This enables the closed-loop geothermal heat pump to work more efficiently than other heating systems such as gas furnaces and boilers.

-These loops can be placed in a horizontal trench, or placed into boreholes that are made to a depth of 100 to 400 feet.
-Horizontal trenches are best suited for large properties with lots of land while vertical boreholes are ideal for businesses and homes with small spaces.
-The installation of a horizontal ground loop involves digging trenches that can take a considerable amount of time and effort.
-In addition, the ground must be compacted so that the loops have a firm grip on the soil.
+These loops can be placed in a horizontal trench, or put into boreholes made to the depth of 100- 400 feet.
+Horizontal trenches are ideal for large properties with lots of land while vertical boreholes are ideal for homes and businesses with limited space.
+Installation of a horizontal ground-loop involves digging trenches that can take a lot of time and effort.
+The ground is also to be compacted to ensure that the loops remain fixed to the soil.

-A vertical loop system is much more straightforward to install than a horizontal field.
-The technician drills holes of 4 inches in diameter spaced about 20 feet apart.
-Then, he installs the pipe to create a closed circuit.
-The number of holes required will depend on your building’s size and the energy requirements.
+On the other side, a vertical loop system can be installed quicker and with less effort than a horizontal loop field.
+The technician makes holes that are 4 inches in diameter, spaced about 20 feet apart.
+He then installs the pipe to form an enclosed circuit.
+The number of holes you need will be determined by your building’s dimensions and energy requirements.

 Horizontal Loop

-Geothermal heat pump transfers energy between your home, the ground or a nearby body of water instead of the air outside.
-The reason is that the temperatures of the ground and water is fairly constant, in contrast to outdoor air temperatures which fluctuate.
-The size and layout of your property will determine which loop to employ.
-The type of loop and the method of installation used determine the effectiveness and efficiency of your geothermal heating system.
+Geothermal heat pumps transfer energy between your home, the ground or a nearby body of water instead of the air outside.
+The reason is that the temperatures of the ground and water is relatively constant, unlike outdoor air temperatures which fluctuate.
+There are four main types of geothermal heating loops, and the one you choose to use depends on the size of your property as well as its layout.
+The type of loop you choose and the installation method used determine the effectiveness and efficiency of your geothermal heating system.

-Horizontal geothermal systems make use of series horizontal pipes that are buried in trenches ranging from four and six feet in depth.
+Horizontal geothermal heat pump systems make use of a set of pipes buried horizontally within trenches that are four to six feet deep.
 The trenches are designed to accommodate three to four pipe circuits.
-The pipe circuits are connected to the manifold, which is the central control unit for the geothermal heat pumps.
-The manifold then sends heated and cooled water to your home’s heating and cooling ductwork.
+The pipe circuits are connected to a manifold, which is the central control unit.
+The manifold is a conduit for heated or chilled water into your home’s heating or cooling ductwork.

-Originally the piping systems were installed in vertical trenches, which required more land space to surround the pipes.
-As technology improved it was discovered that laying a single, longer pipe back and forth at various depths in trenches that were smaller could help reduce the amount of space needed and also costs without losing performance.
-This led to the invention of the “slinky method” of installing horizontal geothermal circuits.
+In the beginning, these piping systems were installed in vertical trenches which required a larger amount of land to encase them.
+As technology improved and technology improved, it was discovered that layering a single longer pipe back and forth varying depths in shorter trenches could help reduce the space required and cost without sacrificing performance.
+This led to the development of the “slinky method” of installing horizontal geothermal circuits.

-A geothermal pond or lake pump system can be the ideal option for your home when you have access to plenty of water.
-This type of system works similar to a vertical or horizontal ground loop geothermal heat pumps, except the water is used to heat and cooling instead of the earth.
-Keep in mind that a geothermal loop system using the pond or lake cannot function in the event of a power outage.
+A pond or lake geothermal heat pump is the best option for your home if you have access to an ample amount of water.
+This type of system works exactly like vertical or horizontal ground loop geothermal heat pump except the water is used to heat and cooling, not the earth.
+It is important to keep in mind that a geothermal system using lake loops or ponds will not work in the event of a power outage.
 Installing a backup generator can supply electricity during this time.

 Desuperheater

 Geothermal heating and cooling is a highly efficient alternative to conventional methods.
-When it comes to making the switch homeowners must balance upfront costs with total energy savings.
-There are a myriad of factors that come into play, including the local climate and soil’s composition.
-One of the most important decisions is whether or not to bury ground loops, or install an external tank to store hot water.
-The latter is less expensive, but might not offer the same efficiency.
+When it comes to switching, homeowners have to balance the initial costs with the total energy savings.
+There are many factors to consider including the soil’s composition and climate of the area.
+One of the most important choices is whether or not to dig ground loops or to use an external tank for hot water.
+The latter option is more affordable, but it may not provide the same efficiency.

-A desuperheater is an equipment that transfers heat from a geothermal system into your hot water tank in your home.
-It is designed to function during winter, when the cooling process of the system generates excess heat.
-The desuperheater uses this waste heat to boost the efficiency of heating in your home.
-It reduces your energy usage by using resources already in use.
+A desuperheater is a device that transfers heat from geothermal heating systems to your domestic hot water tank.
+It is designed to function in the winter months when the cooling process of the system generates excessive heat.
+The desuperheater uses this waste heat to increase the efficiency of heating in your home.
+It lowers your energy use by using existing resources.

-The ideal design of a desuperheater dependent on several physical, geometric, and thermal variables.
-These include the spray water temperature, the angle of injection, and the shape of the nozzle.
-These are all crucial aspects that affect the performance and operation of the desuperheater.
+The ideal design of a desuperheater is dependent on a variety of physical geometric, thermal, and variables.
+These variables include the injection angle, the temperature of the spray water and the nozzle’s design.
+These are all factors that affect the performance and operation of the desuperheater.

-In a climate dominated heating, a desuperheater could save you as much as 80percent more than an ordinary water heater during the summer.
-The desuperheater converts the energy taken from the house during cooling into heat for the hot water generator.
-This enables the geothermal system to produce domestic hot water for three months of the year at a fraction of the cost of other energy sources.
+In a climate that is dominated by heating, a desuperheater will save you up to 80% more than an ordinary water heater during the summer.
+The desuperheater converts the energy removed from the house during cooling into heat for the hot-water generator.
+Geothermal systems can provide domestic hot water for 3 to 5 months of the year, at a fraction of the cost of alternative energy sources.

-The desuperheater is also able to help in winter when geothermal systems are operating at its lowest capacity.
-The device adds the extra heat generated by the cooling system to the domestic hot water tank.
-This allows the hot water tank to use this energy free of charge and increase the heating capacity of the system.
-The desuperheater is a great way to reduce the amount of time that a geothermal heating system is being used when it’s in a climate that has a high demand for heating.
+The desuperheater can also be useful in the winter, when a geothermal heating system is at its lowest capacity.
+The device can add the additional heat produced by the cooling system to the domestic hot-water tank.
+This enables the domestic hot water tank to make use of the energy that is free, and increases the heating capacity of the system.
+Desuperheaters are also a great way to reduce the time that a geothermal heating system is operating when it’s in a climate that has a large demand for heating.

 Explore More